spacelift-io/user-documentation/docs/concepts/policy/git-push-policy.md

 - `approved` means that the PR has at least one approval, and also meets any minimum approval requirements for the repo.
 - `mergeable` means that the PR branch has no conflicts with the target branch, and any branch protection rules have been met.

+#### GitLab

+- `approved` means that the PR has at least one approval.
+If approvals are required, it is only `true` when all required approvals have been made.
+- `mergeable` means that the PR branch has no conflicts with the target branch, any blocking discussions have been resolved, and any required approvals have been made.

 ## Data input

 As input, Git push policy receives the following document: